amolsood/notes/AWS/SAA-C02/Route 53/Highlights.md

 - Used to create active/passive (primary/secondary) set up
 - If health check fails on primary record, it will fail-over to secondary record
+- A failover routing policy would allow you to have a backup endpoint.

 ### [Geolocation Routing Policy](./GeolocationRoutingPolicy.png)